 The ruby laser removes brighter shades of green, purple, and blue, and its wavelength is a hardly visible red light.

 It has a visible green light, and it is effective on warm-toned colors as well as red ink.

 Q-SWITCHED ALEXANDRITE LASERS 755NM

 It has a barely visible red light and works well on blue and green colors.

-Only the 694 Nm wavelength can remove green ink tattoo; via the Ruby laser.
+Only the 694 Nm wavelength can remove green ink tattoos; via the Ruby laser.
 Some clinics may treat green ink tattoos by a dye-modified compromise wavelength of 650 Nm, which has a lower power.
-It slows down the process, and extra sessions will be required to get the optimal results, and the additional sessions translate to increased cost.
+It slows down the process, and extra sessions will be required to get optimal results, and the additional sessions translate to increased costs.

 Tattoo removal is a common cosmetic procedure nowadays.
 It allows anyone to get rid of an unwanted tattoo.
 However, the type of laser wavelength plays a crucial role in removing tattoos of different colors.
 It is easier to remove darker tattoos compared to lighter ones.
 However, green ink lies in the middle of the color spectrum, so it requires proper research before going for green tattoo removal.

 Before settling for a particular clinic, do your research on it first because some clinics say that they can remove all tattoo ink colors while, in reality, they cannot.
 They may start the removal process, but they won’t deliver optimal results.